What is the Flight or Fight Response? Can you Stop it?

 Understanding The Amazing Flight or Fight Response

-That is why in life or death situations, the response is so severe that it shocks not only us but others who witness it.
+That is why in life or death situations, the response is so severe that it shocks, and appears abnormal to us and others who witness it.
 The sudden surge of stress hormones, adrenaline and other body actions all enable super human like strength and reflexes that is sometimes called a miracle.
 The stories of a woman lifting a car off her baby or a man lifting a plane on a crash site to save the pilot.
 These are actually the amazing effects of the Flight or Fight response in action.
 In war time, some people are said to do heroic acts of unbelievable tales, often accomplished with the help of this survival response.
 People are often asked "What were you thinking when you did that?"
 The common response is "I was not thinking", I just did it.
-The thinking part of the brain stops and that survival, action part of the brain, takes over.
+The thinking part of the brain stops (or slows down or is suppressed) and the survival, action part of the brain, takes over.

 Another definition that explains this well is, after the amygdala sends a distress signal, the hypothalamus activates the sympathetic nervous system by sending signals through the autonomic nerves to the adrenal glands.
 These glands respond by pumping the hormone epinephrine (also known as adrenaline) into the bloodstream.
 As epinephrine circulates through the body, it brings on a number of physiological changes.
 The heart beats faster than normal, pushing blood to the muscles, heart, and other vital organs.
 Pulse rate and blood pressure go up.
 The person undergoing these changes also starts to breathe more rapidly.
 Small airways in the lungs open wide.
 This way, the lungs can take in as much oxygen as possible with each breath.
 Extra oxygen is sent to the brain, increasing alertness.
 Sight, hearing, and other senses become sharper.
 Meanwhile, epinephrine triggers the release of blood sugar (glucose) and fats from temporary storage sites in the body.
 These nutrients flood into the bloodstream, supplying energy to all parts of the body.